-A Bitcoin Prosecutor-Turned-Crypto VC on Facebook's Libra: The Broadsheet
+Andreessen's Kathryn Haun on Facebook Libra: The Broadsheet

 She said all the Association’s members haven’t met yet, so substantive details about its governance are scarce.
 But she’s convinced “very important conversations” will take place.
 “There will be debates because there are very different points of view,” she said.

 Clearly, there are plenty of outstanding questions about Libra and future of finance more broadly, many of which will be addressed on Day 2 of Brainstorm Finance.
 It will feature Ellevest’s Sallie Krawcheck, Edward Jones’s Penny Pennington, Coinbase’s Alesia Haas, and Ananya Chadha, a 17-year-old blockchain engineer.
 Check out the full agenda and livestream here.
+Fortune

 |Claire Zillman